Germany Must Perish!: In Germany

 Kaufman was a Manhattan-born Jew and his advocacy of genocide attracted great attention in Germany.
 The book was denounced in Germany as an "orgy of Jewish hatred", and it was seen as inspired by United States President Franklin D. Roosevelt's supposed polemical anti-German agitation.
+According to historian Richard J. Evans, Theodore Kaufman, who was in reality an obscure and eccentric journalist, was portrayed in Nazi propaganda orchestrated by Joseph Goebbels as a prominent representative of 'world Jewry' and an advisor to Franklin D. Roosevelt.

 American journalist Howard K. Smith was in Germany when Germany Must Perish! became known.
 He wrote:

 In September 1941, Julius Streicher published an essay in Der Stürmer that called Kaufman's book "the crazy thinking of [an] insane Jewish brain".
 He quoted Kaufman at length and then commented: "By destroying the German people, the Jew wants to stop up the spring from which, since the beginning, the world has always found its creative blood, the source of all that is beautiful, good and noble."
 Joseph Goebbels also gave a radio address from Berlin warning Germans of "plans 'for sterilization of our entire population under 60 years' of age".
 These concerns were echoed by Adolf Hitler himself after the US entered World War II; he claimed mass sterilization of German male youth was a "primary" American goal.

-When the Jews of Hanover were evicted on September 8, 1941, the local authorities cited Kaufman's book as one of the reasons.
+When the Jews of Hanover were evicted on September 8, 1941 and later ghettoized as part of "Aktion Lauterbacher", the local authorities cited Kaufman's book as one of the reasons.
 Kaufman responded:

 The book appeared in many pieces of Nazi propaganda.
 The Parole der Woche's weekly wall newspaper included it as evidence that the Allies' war aims included the destruction of Germany.
 The pamphlet "The War Goal of World Plutocracy" detailed the contents of the book, although with some omissions from the text that it quoted.
 It was used in 1944 in a pamphlet, "Never!", which described Kaufman's importance:

 At his Nuremberg trial, Julius Streicher cited Kaufman's book in his defense, claiming his anger at Jews was prompted by Germany Must Perish!.
 The German philosopher and historian Ernst Nolte argues that the German reaction to Germany Must Perish! supports his contention that World War II was a genuine response to German fears of a worldwide Jewish plot.